smoke-you/pyLiveKML/docs/how-it-works.md

 (GEP).
 GEP is updated on the fly using an implementation of the mechanism described in [Google's documentation](https://developers.google.com/kml/documentation/updates).
 KML tags are created, updated and deleted in GEP to maintain synchronization between the Python application and GEP.

+## Disclaimer

+Google Earth (TM) and Google Maps (TM) are registered trademarks of Google Inc. pyLiveKML is not affiliated with Google.

 # Static -vs- Dynamic Publishing

 Static publishing produces a KML file that can be loaded directly into GEP, but that (as a general rule) cannot be updated via pyLiveKML once it has been opened in GEP.
-The top-layer object in a static KML file will typically be a `<Document>` or `<Folder>`, or may also be a `<NetworkLink>`.
+The top-layer tag in a static KML file will typically be a `<Document>` or `<Folder>`, or may also be a `<NetworkLink>`.

 Dynamic publishing produces a KML file that can be retrieved by GEP and used to modify GEP's state.
-As a general rule, in order to perform dynamic publishing, two (or more) `NetworkLink` objects must be loaded into GEP using static publishing to construct their tags.
-One of the `<NetworkLink>` tags hosts the other dynamically published KML objects, and the other `<NetworkLink>` tag periodically accesses a `NetworkLinkControl` object that publishes `<Update>` tags that describe how the first `<NetworkLink>` tag's contents should be manipulated.
+As a general rule, in order to perform dynamic publishing, two (or more) `NetworkLink` tags must be loaded into GEP using static publishing.
+One of the `<NetworkLink>` tags hosts the other dynamically published KML tags, and the other `<NetworkLink>` tag periodically retrieves a dynamically constructed `NetworkLinkControl` tag that encloses `<Update>` tags that describe how the first `<NetworkLink>` tag's contents should be manipulated.

 # KML Objects